 U.S. companies such as Ariat, Tailored Sportsman, and RJ Classics have sizes that correlate to your waist measurement.
 Typically from 22 inches to 36 inches, with both regular and long lengths, which is denoted by either an R or L after the number.
 For example, a 30R RJ Classics Gulf Breech corresponds with a 30 in.
 Waist, and the standard length.
 A 30L would denote the long length.

-When we start foraying into European styles is when it gets a little more complicated, simply because us Americans aren’t exposed to European sizing as often.
-There are three main sizing systems for European breeches; IT (Italy), DE (Denmark), and FRE (France).
+When we start foraying into European styles is when it gets a little more complicated, simply because we Americans aren’t exposed to European sizing as often.
+There are three main sizing systems for European breeches; IT (Italy), DE (Germany), and FRE (France).